IP-CAM/NGINX-Opencart-Setup/README.md

 | bash -s -- $mydomain $releaseurl upload-3040
 ```

-If you prepairing LEMP setup from scratch for new server you can use for the whole
+If you prepairing LEMP setup from scratch for new server
+(on cloud you can even try this as cloud-init script )
+you can use for the whole

- in dry-run case:
+ - in dry-run case:
 ```shell
 #!/bin/sh